-- A key tenet guiding the transformation was notion of bottoms-up-planning (BUP) that was conceptualized, and realized, as series of initiatives proposed by staff and faculty, then validated and accepted by the Transformation Office, assigned a specific workstream, and monitored throughout its planning and implementation. - The BUP phase intended to occur between mid-August to mid-October 2021, commencing shortly after the submission of the NU-NCU merger proposal to WSCUC. - Over 150 initiatives were identified through BUP process intended to further progress on Goal 1 of the transformation over succeeding months, many of which were implemented and completed. - Overwhelmingly, the initiatives concerned business process improvements, using gains in effectiveness and user satisfaction, efficiency, cost savings, and/or enhanced revenue outcomes as metrics.
+- A key tenet guiding the transformation was notion of bottoms-up-planning (BUP) that was conceptualized, and realized, as series of initiatives proposed by staff and faculty, then validated and accepted by the Transformation Office, and assigned a specific workstream, monitored by WAVE through to full operation. - The BUP phase intended to occur between mid-August to mid-October 2021, commencing shortly after the submission of the NU-NCU merger proposal to WASCUC.
+Specific workstreams for the Transformation initiatives are listed on the next slide. - Over 150 initiatives were identified through BUP process intended to further progress on Goal 1 of the transformation over succeeding months, many of which were implemented and completed.
+Overwhelmingly, the initiatives concerned business process improvements, using gains in effectiveness, efficiency, and cost savings and/or revenue generation as metrics.